krisbock/AMLSamples/predictive_maintenance/readme.md

   - Training and operationalization using Azure Machine Learning Service.
   - Model training on Azure Databricks cluster (gain of 1 order of magnitude in speed).
-  - Prediction Serving using Azure container instance.
+  - Prediction serving using Azure container instance.
   - Minor Changes include:

     *  Replacement of pandas dataframe manipulation to spark RDD.
     *  Addition of a features importance plot.
     *  Slight modification to existing EDA plots.

-## Prerequisite:
+## Prerequisites:

 Before running this notebook, make sure you have gone through the steps listed below: